IBM/itaa-docs/docs/community-edition/CATips.md

-# Tips for success with Cognitive Architect
+# Tips for success with IT Architect Assistant, Community Edition

-This part of the User's Guide is intended to highlight common questions and challenges new users to Cognitive Architect tend to run into along with supporting guidance.
+This part of the User's Guide is intended to highlight common questions and challenges new users to ITAA Community Edition tend to run into along with supporting guidance.

 ## Common Topic Areas

 ### Unique Shared Architecture Elements within an Asset

-Within each Cognitive Architect asset / architecture there is a set of shared/reused elements.
+Within each Community Edition asset / architecture there is a set of shared/reused elements.
 Not all element types are reused across the architecture but most are, including:

 - Actors
 - Logical Components